pjakiela/ECON251/index.md

 completed or placed out of MATH 130 should not enroll in the course.
 Even if you have completed the necessary prerequisites, you may wish to delay taking ECON 251 until you have built a strong foundation in calculus and probability/statistics.
 Familiarity with multivariable calculus is helpful but not required as we will be using partial derivatives throughout the course.
-Some familiarity with statistics and probability is very helpful.
-Most Williams students take ECON 251 in their second year, by which time they have typically completed STAT 161.
+Some familiarity with statistics and probability is also very helpful.
+Most
+Williams students take ECON 251 in their second year, by which time they have typically completed STAT 161.
 Students who have not completed or placed out of at least one college-level stats course may wish to delay taking ECON 251 until they have built a stronger foundation in probability and statistics.